 The Foursquare style is usually two stories with a full-width front porch, identified by its trademark-hipped roof with deep overhangs.
 Roof dormers are typically present on all four sides.
 Openings may or may not be symmetrical between floors.
 Details may reflect the Italianate, Craftsman, or Colonial Revival styles.
 Its name comes from its square-like shape and four-room plan.
 Versions of this house were sold across the United States in prefabricated form, adding to its popularity.
-The exterior materials may be brick, wood, stucco, deep overhangs.
+The exterior materials may be brick, wood, stucco, or occasionally concrete block.
+The detailing of porch columns varies and can be either classically or Craftsman-inspired.
+Foursquare houses often have doors that reflect Craftsman detailing, such as six-light or nine-light styles.
+Windows are often one-over-one double-hung sash and may have shutters that can vary in style.
+Dormers typically contain square or double-hung paired windows.
+Eaves are simply detailed with deep overhangs.